Yanaka Historical Walking Tour in Tokyo's Old TownFeel the ordinary day of locals in the Tokyo's old town★★★★★

 Let's window into the whole different side of Tokyo with us!

-Sample a variety of local food selections as you take a stroll around Yanaka Ginza and find yourself in a cozy house that serves Soba lunch, a food engrained in Japanese food culture.
+Sample a variety of local foods as you stroll around Yanaka Ginza and find yourself in a cozy house that serves Soba lunch, a food engrained in Japanese culture

 We'll stroll through a residential area where you can get a sense of real, local lifestyles.
 You can pop into small places like antique stores and sweets shops that line the streets.
 A great meal awaits you at a local restaurant that serves authentic Japanese food.
 Soak up the authentic lifestyle that contributes to the nostalgic atmosphere!